When is the best time to take the tour?

 When should I be at the departure point?

 We ask passengers booked on our tours, to be at Victoria Pier Slipway in the centre of Lerwick (ZE1 0EL) at the scheduled boarding times published on our online timetable/printed materials.
-We need our boarding times to be 15 minutes before the scheduled departure times as we have our warm welcomes and our all important safety briefing to do.
-If you are booked on our 2-hour minimum tour, please board at 09:15am as we depart promptly at 09:30am.
-If you are booked on our 3-hour minimum tour, please board at 12:15pm as we depart promptly at 12:30pm.
-When we run our additional late afternoon tour which is 2 hours minimum, please board at 4:00pm as we depart promptly at 4:15pm (Check online availability calendar).
+We need our passengers to arrive at the advertised boarding times to allow us to give everyone a very warm welcome, followed by our all important safety briefing, then we depart promptly after this.
 You will see our Noss Boat Tour sign on Victoria Pier, this is the main meeting point for our tours and ask you to wait there and once we are berthed, you can start making your way to us and we will happily welcome you aboard ‘Seabird’.
-If you happen to be running a couple of minutes late of the schedule boarding times, don’t worry as we won’t sail without you, just notify Marie by calling her on +44 (0)7595540224 and we will wait for you, but we do depart promptly at the scheduled departure times, to allow us to give you the full wildlife boat trip experience.
+If you require assistance getting onto the boat, not a problem just let us know when booking or on the day.
+If you happen to be running a couple of minutes late of the scheduled boarding times, don’t worry as we won’t sail without you, just notify Marie by calling her on +44 (0)7595540224 and we will wait for you.
+If you are running 10 minutes later than the advertised boarding times, we will attempt to call you if not heard anything and we do reserve the right to depart without you as we have to stick to our departure times to allow other operators to pick up their passengers and we have other scheduled tours that we need to be back in time for.

 Weather not looking good – will we still sail?